 The password hash will use a salt of non-trivial lengthAlthough you cannot undo a password hash to recover passwords from the hashed file, it isn't really necessary to do so.
 An attacker can take a large electronic dictionary plus a list of commonly used passwords and run the whole list through the hash function.
 The attacker now has a list of dictionary words and their hashes.
 If a hash from the stolen password file matches a hash in the attacker's list, the attacker has determined the password, and done so without inverting (or "decrypting") the hash.
 How does an attacker know which hash algorithm to use?
 Kerckhoffs' Principle says that, to be secure, we must assume that an attacker knows the system.
 A determined attacker can try many hash algorithms.
 As soon as one produces a hit, the attacker knows that's the one in use.

 To defend against the use of dictionaries of plain text words and their hashed equivalents, we add some random bits to the password before hashing it.
 Cryptographers call this a "salt."
 If we just add a zero or a one bit, now an attacker must compute the hashed dictionary twice, once for the case of zero and once for the case of one.
 That doesn't help much, but if we add 12 random bits, the attacker needs 4,096 encrypted dictionaries.
 Adding 32 random bits to the password before hashing it means the hacker has to make 232 or more than four billion encrypted dictionaries.
 With 128 bits, the attacker would need 2128 encrypted dictionaries.
 That's a Very Large Number Indeed.
 (It's about 3.4×1038.)
-Attackers are unlikely to pre-compute that many copies of their dictionary files.
+Pre-computing that many copies of a hashed dictionary may be theoretically impossible because of the amount of energy required for the computation.

 Of course, we have to store the salt someplace, and if an attacker can get the password file, the attacker can probably get the salt, too.
 That leads to the next rule.